GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 * MC_STATE Sequence Number: The most recent Client Channel State Sequence Number processed by the server for this channel.
 This value allows the client to ignore leave requests that are based on stale client channel state.

-* After Packet Number: If non-zero, the client leaves the channel only after receiving a channel packet with this packet number or a higher packet number.
-If this field is zero, or if the client has already received a channel packet with this packet number or a higher packet number, the client leaves the channel immediately.

 A client that receives an MC_LEAVE for a channel that it has already left, declined to join, or retired MUST ignore the frame.

 A client that has received an MC_JOIN or MC_LEAVE for the same Channel ID with a greater MC_STATE Sequence Number MUST ignore the MC_LEAVE frame.

-Otherwise, the client MUST leave the channel according to the After Packet Number field and send an MC_STATE frame with State LEFT and Reason Code REQUESTED_BY_SERVER.
+Otherwise, the client MUST leave the channel immediately and send an MC_STATE frame with State LEFT and Reason Code REQUESTED_BY_SERVER.

 ## MC_INTEGRITY {#channel-integrity-frame}